KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] MetricKit

 # Issues
-[-] hang on theme save, when timeline is at month (with full data) - NotificationQueue [ ] path cache shoud have to update once cloud sync is done
+[-] on first time, changes are not refresing in timeline note open [-] hang on theme save, when timeline is at month (with full data) - NotificationQueue

 [ ] recents - sort not working, deleted recents - date issue seems.
+[ ] replace matched options are showing in editor?
 [ ] diff - just for two new words added in different paras, whole paras are timelined insteated of two lines [ ] emoji and telugu not working in code block
 [ ] code block not working in timeline
 [ ] in different bg, code block is not visible
-[ ] replace matched options are showing?

 # Completed